 Q. What do I do if there has been no change in my family's financial circumstances, but I still need additional funds?

 A. Without a change in financial circumstances or updated financial information, the Office of Financial Aid can only offer additional assistance through loans.
 If you would like to borrow additional funds in the student's name, we suggest that you contact our office as you may have additional student loan funds available to you through federal financial aid programs.
 We will provide you with the maximum loans available to you through these programs as the interest rates and repayment options will likely be more favorable than borrowing through private agencies or local banks.
 If federal loan programs have been exhausted and additional loan funds are desired in the student's name, we suggest that you investigate other private borrowing options.
 Parents may apply for a PLUS Loan through the Brown University Loan Office.

 Q. What do I do if my parent(s) are unwilling to pay their contribution?

 A. Brown believes that the primary responsibility for meeting educational expenses lies with the student and the family.
 Financial aid at Brown is awarded solely based on a student and family's financial need.
 Should parents discontinue their financial support for reasons other than ability to pay, Brown will not assume the parental responsibility for financial support of the student.

 Students are advised to first make a reasonable effort to gain support from their parents.
 If this obstacle persists, students should make an appointment with a financial aid counselor.
 First, a financial aid counselor can determine if your circumstances warrant an exception, which is granted in very rare circumstances such as situations of abuse and neglect.
 Second, a counselor can advise you on your student loan borrowing options to help manage this difficult situation

-Q. How does the refund process work?
+Q. How does the student account refund process work?